The War of the Conquest

 In 1758, luck turned for the French, who until then had won many victories.
 The British received better support from the mother country than the French and deployed their attacks on three fronts (the Ohio Valley and the Great Lakes, the Lake Champlain Valley, the Gulf of Saint-Lawrence) and started winning battles.

 One of the most important victories was the capture of the Fortress of Louisbourg, in Acadia.
-The capture of Louisbourg, a strategic position, gave the British control over access to the St. Lawrence River.
+Taking Louisbourg, gave the British control over access to the St. Lawrence River, due to its strategic position.
 This meant that they could stop supplies from France from reaching Quebec City and Montreal.

 The Siege of Quebec City